MinecraftForge/Documentation/docs/rendering/ister.md

 Using ItemStackTileEntityRenderer
 --------------------------

-ItemStackTileEntityRenderer allows you to render your item using `public void renderByItem(ItemStack itemStackIn)`.
+ItemStackTileEntityRenderer allows you to render your item using `public void func_239207_a_(ItemStack itemStackIn, TransformType transformTypeIn, MatrixStack matrixStackIn, IRenderTypeBuffer bufferIn, int combinedLightIn, int combinedOverlayIn)`.
 There is an overload that takes partialTicks as a parameter, but it is never called in vanilla.

 In order to use a ISTER, the Item must first satisfy the condition that its model returns true for `IBakedModel#isBuiltInRenderer`.